mikyll/Mobile-Systems-M/flashcards.md

 #### Wi-Fi-based positioning systems: PlaceLab, Radar, Ekahau.
 They exploit wide-scale Wi-Fi deployments.
 The main idea is based on two phases:
 - **offline** phase: the RSSI values from different APs and devices coordinates are collected and stored in a database;
-- **tracking** phase: devices send the vector of RSSI to APs in their visibility and their
+- **tracking** (online) phase: devices send a vector containing RSSI of the APs in their visibility to a server, that compares the received values with the one stored in the database, and returns an estimation of the position.

 **PlaceLab**: is based on the APs that a device detects as "available".
 Their IDs are collected in a centralized server that builds a map where each ID is associated to a specific position.
 When a device sends the list of available APs to the server, it will receive an approximation of its position.\
 NB: the map also includes home APs, since they typically require a password just for utilizing them, not to be discovered.